hyperledger/anoncreds-spec/spec/data_flow_presentation_verify.md

-If the presentation includes one or more Non-Revocation Proofs (NRPs) the [[ref: verifier]] must also extract from the verifiable presentation the NRPs and process each proofs.
+If the presentation includes one or more Non-Revocation Proofs (NRPs) the [[ref: verifier]] must also extract from the verifiable presentation the NRPs and process each proof.
 If any of the NRPs cannot be verified because one or more of the attributes/predicates came from a revoked credential, the overall status of the presentation is rejected -- not verifiable.
 The following outlines the process for verifying an NRP.